Radanovići, Kotor: Transport

-Town Radanovići is situated approximately halfway between two main Montenegrin tourist destinations, Budva and Kotor, on the main road that connects these two.
-Tivat Airport is 7,5 km (4,6 mi) away, and there are regular flights to Belgrade throughout the year, and dozens of charter planes land daily at Airport during the summer season.
+The town of Radanovići is situated approximately halfway between two main Montenegrin tourist destinations, Budva and Kotor, on the main road that connects these two.
+Tivat Airport is 7.5 km (4.6 mi) away, and there are regular flights to Belgrade throughout the year, and dozens of charter planes land daily at the airport during the summer season.

 Sports

 Local football team OFK Grbalj play at Stadion Donja Sutvara and currently compete in the Montenegrin First League.